CostEffectiveDeviceforAAD/A-Cost-Efficient-System-for-Neural-Tracking/README.md

-# Auditory BCI for real-time AAD
+# Auditory BCI for Online AAD

 This is Auditory BCI for Real-time Auditory Attention Detection(AAD).